-We just love our Jewelled Sun Catchers, they’re so pretty for any time of the year and they’re made from up-cycled milk jugs too!
+We just love our Jewelled Heart Suncatchers, they’re so pretty for any time of the year and they’re made using some up-cycled materials too!

-It’s very satisfying to create something beautiful using something you were going to throw away and recycled crafts are a great way to teach children about caring for the world and looking after the environment.
+It’s very satisfying to create something beautiful using something you were going to throw away isn’t it?
+Recycled crafts are a great way to teach children about caring for the world and looking after the environment too.

-The translucent nature of plastic milkbottles make them perfect for creating these beautiful jewelled suncatchers that sparkle with a rainbow of colours in the sunlight.
-So quick and simple to do, children will love that they’ve created something so beautiful, so easily.
+These beautiful jewelled heart suncatchers sparkle with a rainbow of colours in the sunlight.
+They are so quick and simple to do, children will love that they’ve created something so beautiful, so easily.

 How to make a Jewelled Milk Bottle Sun Catcher

-- Stick on your jewels and set aside to dry.
+Now stick on your acrylic jewels and set the heart aside to dry.

-- Once fully dry thread with ribbon and hang in the window.
+Once your heart suncatcher is completely dry you can thread some ribbon through the hole at the top and hang it in the window.

-Our Jewelled Valentine Hearts are hanging in our kitchen window and look really beautiful.
-I think they’d make super gifts too and we’ll definitely be revisting this idea for Christmas baubles in the future.
+Our Jewelled Hearts are hanging in our kitchen window and look really beautiful.
+I think they’d make super gifts too and we’ll definitely be re-visiting this idea for Christmas baubles in the future.